Live from the Southern Command in sunny South Florida.

 Our private media cannot fill that gap.

-In fact, our private media, particularly cultural programming, often works at counter purposes to what we truly are as Americans and what our values are.
+In fact, our private media, particularly cultural programming, often works at counterpurposes to what we truly are as Americans and what our values are.

 So Hillary is an Hillary's in Afghanistan.

-Who actually told her, remember now, Hillary's been told a lot of things by a lot of people.
+He's talking to Afghanistan general who actually told him, remember now, Hillary's been told a lot of things by a lot of people.

-Remember, Hillary had to corkscrew land one time into Afghanistan to avoid snipper fire.
+Remember, Hillary had to corkscrew land one time into Afghanistan to avoid Snipper fire.

-Turned out that there wasn't it.
+It turned out that there wasn't.

 She'd made it up.

-Uh Dick Gephardt that has the invisible friend who's rich and wants his taxes raised.
+It's Dick Gephardt that has the invisible friend who's rich and wants his taxes raised.

 But Hillary's got a bunch of those too.